Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/snap.rst

 These determine what part of the selection snaps to the target objects.

 Active
-   move the active element (vertex in Edit mode, object in Object mode) to the target.
+   Moves the active element (vertex in Edit mode, object in Object mode) to the target.
 Median
-   move the median of the selection to the target.
+   Moves the median of the selection to the target.
 Center
-   move the current transformation center to the target.
+   Moves the current transformation center to the target.
 Can be used with 3D cursor to snap with an offset.
 Closest
-   move the closest point of the selection to the target.
+   Moves the closest point of the selection to the target.

 .. list-table::